France brings 51 citizens home from IS camps in Syria | Law-Order

 France brings 51 citizens home from IS camps in Syria

-French authorities on Tuesday repatriated 51 women and children from the former Islamic State-controlled areas in Syria, according to a statement from the national antiterrorist prosecutors office.
-Its the single largest return of women and children to France from camps in northeastern Syria since the territorial defeat of the Islamic State group in March 2019.
+French authorities on Tuesday repatriated 51 women and children from the former Islamic State group-controlled areas in Syria, according to a statement from the national counterterrorism prosecutors office.

 - Country: